crlsyajie/crlsyajie/README.md

 </p>

 <h1 align="center">Hi 👋, I'm Carlos Yajie Fetizanan (Yajie)</h1>
 <p>Hi!
-I'm Yaji, a college student and frontend developer from the Philippines with a passion for creating intuitive and engaging user experiences.
+I'm Yajie, a college student and frontend developer from the Philippines with a passion for creating intuitive and engaging user experiences.
 I'm currently focused on frontend development while trying to become a full-stack developer.
 I'm always eager to learn new technologies and bring creative solutions to life.</p>

 <p align="center">